Skip to main content

 Authentication

 Time to add the second User route, this time for logging in.
-Let's modify our routes.ts again.
-Let's again use a custom repository method for the login, we will implement that in a second:
+Modify routes.ts again.
+Let's again use a custom repository method for the login, which will be implemented in a second:

 modules/user/routes.ts